 InvesTT's comprehensive marketing effort promotes awareness of Trinidad and Tobago as a location for investment and highlights current investment opportunities.
-It also enhances the company's brand and amplifies InvesTT's reach through its web presence which creates awareness among newly targeted investors, engages clients of InvesTT in social media and provides marketing support and collateral.
-The Marketing Department plays a critical support role for the activities of the Investments and Investor Services Divisions, as well as for corporate events.
+It also enhances the company's brand and amplifies InvesTT's reach through its web presence which creates awareness among newly targeted investors, engages clients of InvesTT via social media and provides marketing support and collateral.
+The Marketing Department plays a lead role in the generation of requests for information/investment leads for the Investments and Investor Services Divisions.